My first memory as a human being is waking up from a night terror.

 #2: Declutter the Mind

 Re-learning the art of shifting consciousness even before you fall asleep is a great place to begin.
 Death is the ultimate shift in consciousness, but sleep is second to this.
-It’s a shift we experience every night of our lives (if we’re lucky); a mini-death.
+It’s a shift we experience every night of our lives (if we’re lucky); sleep is a mini-death, a letting go.
 We shouldn’t take this shift for granted, and instead, support our body-mind in the transition.

 The art is in taking intentional and sensitive steps through the different states of consciousness, acknowledging each one, before arriving softly in the deep state of rest.
 As opposed to hitting the pillow and expecting to fall from the top of our mind to the deepest part; rather, we should learn how to ease our way in, and how to swim with grace and ease, from the surface, down to the deep.